 Save the file and refresh the skin to finish configuration.

 Rainmeter suites take the hassle of finding and configuring several different skins out of the equation.
-They take a fair amount of configuring, as most suites have many types of skin files.
-If you take the time to configure them, they provide a simple and useful desktop look.
+They are bundles which include a variety of skins like weather, clock, and system monitors.
+You have to take some time to configure them yourself, but they easily provide a cohesive desktop look.

 NXT-OS is a promising Rainmeter suite that takes the concept of skins to another level.
 This suite provides a sleek interface, notifications, commands, gaming repository, widgets, and more.
 NXT-OS also provides an easy-to-use interface to guide you through installation.